Kus4n4g1777/dev-portfolio/README.md

 ## 🧠 The Context

-I’ve been building a **real-time AI detection system** with Flutter on the client side, a Python backend doing inference with **YOLOv10 TFLite**, and a **React + Docker + WebSockets** ecosystem handling the rest.
+I've been building a **real-time AI detection system** with Flutter on the client side, a Python backend doing inference with **YOLOv10 TFLite**, and a **React + Docker + WebSockets** ecosystem handling the rest.
 Sounds clean, right?
-Yeah… until it wasn’t. 😅
+Yeah… until it wasn't. 😅

 We had:
 - Wrong coordinate scaling (boxes floating outside the screen 😭)